ansible-collections/ansible.utils/docs/ansible.utils.to_paths_filter.rst

 Synopsis
 --------
 - Flatten a complex object into a dictionary of paths and values.
-- Paths are dot delimited whenever possible
+- Paths are dot delimited whenever possible.
-- Brakets are used for list indicies and keys that contain special characters
+- Brakets are used for list indices and keys that contain special characters.
-- ``to_paths`` is also available as a ``lookup plugin`` for convenience
+- ``to_paths`` is also available as a ``lookup plugin`` for convenience.
 - Using the parameters below- ``var|ansible.utils.to_paths(prepend, wantlist``)